 Also, in order to qualify for a balance transfer card, you typically need to have good to excellent credit.

-We like the Citi® Diamond Preferred® Card which comes with a 0 percent intro APR on balance transfers for 21 months and purchases for 12 months.
-(After that, the variable APR will be 14.24 to 24.24 percent.)
+We like the Citi® Diamond Preferred® Card which comes with a 0% intro APR on balance transfers for 21 months and purchases for 12 months.
+(After that, the variable APR will be 14.99% - 24.99%.)

-There’s a balance transfer fee of 3 percent ($5 minimum) of the amount of each transfer with this card.
+There’s a balance transfer fee of 5%; minimum: $5.
 Also note that balance transfers must be completed within four months of account opening.